karma-exchange-org/kex-v4s-adapter/README.md

 * Go to the detail page of a Volunteer Job
 * Click "Edit Layout"
 * Select "Visualforce Pages"
-* Drag "Volunteer Job Map" below the "Location information" section
+* Drag the "Volunteer Job Map" VF page to wherever you'd like to see it.
+We recommend putting it below the "Location information" field.
 * Double click on the newly dragged item.
 * Set the height to 500px.
 * Click "OK"